agardiner/csv-diff/README.md

 Often however, rows are not uniquely identifiable via the first column in the file.
-In a parent-child hierarchy, for example, combinations of parent and child may be necessary to uniquely identify a row.
-In these cases, it is necessary to indicate which fields are used to uniquely identify common rows across the two files.
+In a parent-child hierarchy, for example, combinations of parent and child may be necessary to uniquely identify a row, while in other cases a combination of fields may be needed to derive a natural unique key or identifier for each row.
+In these cases, it is necessary to indicate to CSVDiff which fields are needed to uniquely identify common rows across the two files.
 This can be done in several different ways.

-1. Using the :key_fields option with field numbers (these are 0-based):
+#### :key_field(s)

+The first method is using the **key_fields** option (or key_field if you have only a single key field).
+Use this option when your data represents a flat structure rather than a parent-child hierarchy or flattened tree.
+You can specify key_fields using either field numbers/column indices (0-based):

     ```ruby
     diff = CSVDiff.new(file1, file2, key_fields: [0, 1])
     ```

-2. Using the :key_fields options with column names:
+Alternatively, you can use the :key_fields options with column names (provided CSVDiff knows the names of your fields, either via the **field_names** option or from headers in the file):

     ```ruby
-    diff = CSVDiff.new(file1, file2, key_fields: ['Parent', 'Child'])
+    diff = CSVDiff.new(file1, file2, key_fields: ['First Name', 'Last Name'])
     ```

+#### :parent_field(s)/:child_field(s)

+The second method for identifying the unique identifiers in your file is to use the :parent_fields and :child_fields options.
+Use this option when your data represents a tree structure flattened to a table in parent-child form.

-3. Using the :parent_fields and :child_fields with field numbers:
+Using the :parent_fields and :child_fields with field numbers:

     ```ruby
     diff = CSVDiff.new(file1, file2, parent_field: 1, child_fields: [2, 3])
     ```

-4. Using the :parent_fields and :child_fields with column names:
+Using the :parent_fields and :child_fields with column names:

     ```ruby
     diff = CSVDiff.new(file1, file2, parent_field: 'Date', child_fields: ['HomeTeam', 'AwayTeam'])
     ```

-### Using Non-CSV File Sources
+### Using Non-CSV Sources

 Data from non-CSV sources can be diffed, as long as it can be supplied as an Array of Arrays: